Hello, Guys today I will explain the How car cooling system work? and what are the parts included in it

-The thermostat is a regulating valve which controls the flow of the coolant into the radiator and maintains the optimum engine temperature.
+The thermostat is a regulating valve that controls the flow of the coolant into the radiator and maintains the optimum engine temperature.
 It is always covered with coolant to sense the temperature.
-It has a primary disc valve, secondary disc valve, wax chamber and a rod which is pressed against it.
+It has a primary disc valve, secondary disc valve, wax chamber and a rod that is pressed against it.

-It is a radiator-like device which also is a heat exchanger, which transfer the heat from the coolant to the air which flows inside the cabin.
-If the heater of your car’s cabin is on the hot coolant fro the engine is passed through a winding tube to the heater core.
+It is a radiator-like device that also is a heat exchanger, which transfers the heat from the coolant to the air which flows inside the cabin.
+If the heater of your car’s cabin is on the hot coolant from the engine is passed through a winding tube to the heater core.

 Coolant Temperature sensor

 The coolant temperature sensor is used to monitor the engine temperature.
 It consists of a sensing probe and an electrical connector.
 In some engine, there might be multiple sensors.
 The data from this is used to control the radiator fan and also update the temperature gauge in the driver console.
 ECU also uses this data to manage fuel injection and ignition timing.